 The mechanics and activities needed to establish an aggregated offset system are discussed and challenges and opportunities identified.
-One distinct advantage is the presence of an existing conservation trust fund that meets international standards, the BIOFUND.
+One distinct advantage in Mozambique is the presence of an existing conservation trust fund that meets international standards, the BIOFUND.
 BIOFUND is an independent, private not-for-profit entity with public benefit status, and seems to be well-placed to receive, manage, and disburse funds for offsets over time.
-BIOFUND is also establishing a database on biodiversity and is currently undertaking to map the country's habitat types within a geo-referenced online database, as well as attempting to classify them as modified, natural, and critical habitats at national scale to help guide investment decisions.
+BIOFUND is also establishing a database on biodiversity and is currently undertaking the mapping of the country's habitat types within a geo-referenced online database, as well as attempting to classify them as modified, natural, and critical habitats to help guide investment decisions.
 One challenge is that BIOFUND still lacks a monitoring and evaluation system that can track biodiversity outcomes.
 Another is that BIOFUND is still finalizing its disbursement criteria and procedures.
 All of these are currently under development.

-Development of human resources is also a challenge; training and capacity building will be important activities for all, including regulators as well as project developers, EIA firms, and civil society stakeholders.
+Development of human resources is also a challenge; training and capacity building will be important activities for all stakeholders in an offsets system, including regulators as well as project developers, EIA firms, and civil society stakeholders.
 Stakeholder engagement and communications will be important to build understanding and support within key governmental and private sector stakeholder groups, as well as among the public at large.
 Governmental willingness is likely to grow to the extent that biodiversity offsetting is seen as compatible with existing national goals.
-Private sector willingness will be generated to the extent that a biodiversity offsetting scheme offers real assistance to those obliged to offset.
+Private sector willingness will be generated to the extent that a biodiversity offsetting scheme offers real value to companies required to offset to meet national or international obligations.
 Broad public support will depend on the extent that biodiversity conservation is seen to be compatible with and supportive of human livelihoods.

-Chapter 1.
 Introduction to No Net Loss and Biodiversity Offsets